Garuda Indonesia: Business Class lounge

 The Garuda Business Lounge is open to passengers travelling in Business Class, as well as those holding a Platinum GarudaMiles card.
 Lounges are located at Soekarno–Hatta International Airport and throughout Indonesia, offering food and drinks, wireless internet, showers, meeting rooms and business services.

 First Class lounge

-Garuda Indonesia First Class Lounge is located only in Soekarno–Hatta International Airport.
-The lounge's facilities include reading materials, a small library, cigar room, kitchen, Prayer room (Musholla), nursery room, toilets (including ones for disabled individuals), showers, and a self-playing piano.
-The lounge also provides food and beverages.
+Garuda Indonesia has also provided a first-class lounge at Soekarno–Hatta International Airport.

 Sponsorships

 Garuda Indonesia was the official sponsor of the 2011 Southeast Asian Games.
 Garuda Indonesia also supports the "Wonderful Indonesia" tourism campaign by placing the "Wonderful Indonesia" logo in their promotional materials as well as on the hulls of their aircraft.